BunsDev/iMO/README.md

 I dread bread redemption...the futures are a projection (net present
 value of force times distance): `work` (leverage is inter-subjective,
- a.k.a....dependant on the circumstances).
+ a.k.a...dependant on the circumstances).
 Present's value enables

 a certain kind of future, which depends (in turn) on a certain state:
 the present 🎁 "so now...instead of [pledge](https://www.investopedia.com/terms/p/pldgedasset.asp)...we," `Plunge` to `mint`;